sid42/ECE356_Project_F21/README.md

 # Running the client app

-To run the client application, please type:
+To run the client application, please type the following in the client directory:
 ```
 python3 main.py <your_host> <your_db>
 ```